 End of an era

 Holden ended its Australian manufacturing operations in October 2017.
+The Museum acquired one of the last Holden vehicles to roll off the production line.
 In February 2020 it announced that it would retire the iconic brand, with the loss of 600 jobs, by 2021.

 In our collection